Spring 2026 OLLI Digital Catalog – under construction

 Wednesday at 2:30 PM

-Topics include stock and bond analysis, exchange traded funds, behavioral finance, international investments and economic indicators and their relationship to the financial markets.
-Course also covers discussion of current trends in the world financial markets.
+As the world changes and investments become more complicated, your investment portfolio should also change.
+Topics include stock and bond analysis, exchange traded funds, behavioral finance, international investments, and economic indicators and their relationship to the financial markets.
+Course also covers current trends in the world financial markets and encourages participants to have a plan and the correct asset allocation for their specific objectives.

 Taught by: Theodore Zak

 How do you make retirement as amazing as you want it to be?
-This course will guide you through a simple, systematic process of thinking strategically about who you are, and how you spend both your time and money.
-The Life/Money System provides the framework to empower your choices in retirement so that you truly maximize your enjoyment while experiencing amazing fulfillment.
+This course guides you through a simple, systematic process of thinking strategically about who you are, and how you spend both your time and money.

 Taught by: Leonard Hayduchok